jackjliew/ai-openscale/cloud-release-notes.md

     - Support for the new ibm-ai-openscale 2.1.8 Python SDK
     - Other bug fixes and stability improvements

    Install from PyPI by running the `pip install -U ibm-ai-openscale-cli` command, and get usage help by running the  `ibm-ai-openscale-cli --help` command.
-For more information, see the [PyPI project page](https://pypi.org/project/ibm-ai-openscale-cli).
+For more information, see the [PyPI project page](https://pypi.org/project/ibm-ai-openscale-cli){: external}.

 ## 29 May 2019
 {: #rn-29May2019}